jacksleight/statamic-bard-mutator/README.md

 ## Compatibility

-In order to give you access to the TipTap rendering process Bard Mutator has to replace the built-in extensions with its own.
+In order to give you access to the Tiptap rendering process Bard Mutator has to override the Tiptap editor class and replace the built-in extensions with its own.
 It can only do that reliably if there are no other addons (or user code) trying to do the same thing.
-To help minimise incompatibilities Bard Mutator will only replace the extensions that are actually being mutated, everyting else is left alone.
+To help minimise incompatibilities Bard Mutator will only replace extensions that are actually being mutated.

-*However*, if you have other addons (or user code) that replace any of the extensions that Bard Mutator is also replacing it probably won't work properly.
-Unfortunately I don’t think there’s a way around that.
-This does not affect custom nodes and marks.